MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 View the code components in the [components refernce page](components.md).

-## Solution dependencies
-Follow these best practices to help ensure you do not run into solution dependency issues during deployment:
+## Deploying apps with Creator Kit components
+Avoid solution dependency issues when deploying an app by:
-- Always build apps that use Creator Kit components within a solution
+- Building apps that use Creator Kit components in a seperate, unmanaged solution.
-- When deploying apps to another Environment that use the components, make sure either:
-    - The target Environment already contains the managed Creator Kit solution, or
-    - The app solution contains the components used in the app
+- Ensuring target Environment already contain the Creator Kit managed solution, or include the specific components used in the app, in the solution

+See [solution import troubleshooting tips](https://docs.microsoft.com/en-us/troubleshoot/dynamics-365/sales/troubleshoot-solution-import-errors-in-dynamics-365) for more general guidance.

 > [!div class="nextstepaction"]
 > [Next step: View the components reference](components.md)